JosuVicente/CarND-Behavioral-Cloning-P3/writeup_template.md

 My model consists of a convolution neural network based on the nvidia model (http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 I tested with other models like comma.ai but found out the nvidia got me better results.
 I allowed to create new models and to choose the one to use a parameter is passed to the train function.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer.

 ####2.
 Attempts to reduce overfitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
-20% of the data was using on the validation set.
+20% of the data was used for the validation set.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning